sarah17moore/world-weather-analysis/README.md

 # world-weather-analysis
-A classwork example in which an API is used as a travel planning search engine
+A classwork example in which an API is used as a travel planning search engine.
+Data is extracted from Google Places API using Python code, then is visualized using gmaps Python package.

 ---